-(1) The amounts reported in the "Stock Awards" and "Option Awards" columns do not reflect compensation actually received by the NEO.
+The amounts reported in the "Stock Awards" and "Option Awards" columns do not reflect compensation actually received by the NEO.
 Instead, the amounts reported are the aggregate grant date fair value computed in accordance with the provisions of FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-For information regarding the assumptions used in determining the fair value of an award, please refer to Note 14 to our financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on June 15, 2022.
+The amounts disclosed for "Stock Awards" in fiscal year 2022 include RSUs granted to Messrs.
+Mulpuri, Bammi and Neumann in 2023 with respect to fiscal year 2022 bonus achievement and also reflects incremental compensation expense related to the modification of certain stock awards during 2022, which was calculated in accordance with FASB ASC Topic 718 as the excess of the fair value of the modified awards over the fair value of the original awards immediately before the modification.
+For information regarding this modification and the assumptions used in determining the fair value of the "Stock Awards" and "Option Awards", please refer to Note 13 to our financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 31, 2023.